fmcpherson/jekyll/_posts/2018-10-31-time-for-new-computer.md

 The larger screen makes this device a bit larger and heavier than the other computers I am considering, but pictures of the display show pretty small bezels.
 As much as I like the price of the HP Chromebook X360, the specs of this Lenovo may sway me in the end.
 An 8th generation I5 processor with 8 GB of RAM and 128 GB of storage should last a long time, so I think his may be $700 well spent.

 *Update: I got to see the Yoga C630 at Best Buy and I am a bit put off by the size of the device.
 Obviously, it has a larger screen than the HP but I guess I wasn't prepared for it to actually be so large.
 Lenovo has different SKUs being sold at Best Buy than what they sell direct, most noticeable of which is that the Best Buy model does not have a backlit keyboard.
 The Best Buy version costs $649 while the Lenovo version costs $719.
 If I am going to spend more than $600 on a Chromebook it must have a backlit keyboard.
 I can't believe any notebook computer company would sell one without a backlit keyboard today.
 Lenovo is selling a I3, 64 GB storage with a backlit keyboard SKU of the C630 for $600.*

+*Update 2: I am souring on the C630 the more I think about it.
+First off, I can't get passed its size, it looks and feels huge next the HP Chromebook X360 14.
+Second, Lenovo pulled the listing of the model I was considering from their web site, which I don't know how to interpret.
+I am not leaning toward the Google Pixelbook or the HP.*

 ## HP Chromebook X2